The benefits of hyperlocal print marketing

-In the digital age, it's become all too easy for brands to reach global audiences online.
+In the digital age, it's become all too easy for brands to reach for global audiences online.
 However, not all businesses benefit equally from such broad marketing tactics.
 When trying to target smaller localised communities, more traditional advertising mediums such as print can often prove more effective.
 Here's how you can unlock the power of print in hyperlocal markets.

-While online marketing can also be effective in hyperlocal markets, print uses out-of-home advertising for example, billboards or posters in public places letterboxes and local publications to communicate with consumers in the 'real world'.
+While online marketing can also be effective in hyperlocal markets, print uses out-of-home advertising for example, billboards or posters in public places, letterboxes and local publications to communicate with consumers in the 'real world'.
 These campaigns usually promote products or services available in the consumer's immediate environment and are therefore more likely to catch their eye and stick in their mind.

 Every community has its own cultural footprint.
 So, to succeed in hyperlocal markets, businesses need to think like the locals they're trying to reach.
 This means creating personalised campaigns that address their communal values and needs.